-The cost of long-term care has ruined many retirees' dreams and expectations of living out their golden years in care-free comfort.
-A 2016 Genworth survey found that the median annual cost of a home health aide is $46,332, an assisted living facility costs $43,539, and a semi-private room in a nursing home costs $82,125.
+The cost of long-term care has ruined many retirees' expectations of living their golden years in care-free comfort.
+A 2016 Genworth survey found the median annual cost of a home health aide is $46,332, an assisted living facility costs $43,539 and a semi-private room in a nursing home costs $82,125.

 Do this instead: Before you reach retirement, factor the estimated cost of health care and long-term care into your financial plan.
 Consider getting long-term care insurance and taking steps to protect your assets by consulting an elder law attorney.